 waiver of spell illness limitation for members admitted to a facility as a result of their severe and persistent mental illness.

-Medicaid MCO contractors are responsible for providing a benefit package to members that includes an annual adult well check for members 18 years of age and over, and prescription drugs.
-STAR+PLUS MCO contractors should refer to the current Texas Medicaid Provider Procedures Manual and the Texas Medicaid Bulletin postings for a more inclusive listing of limitations and exclusions that apply to each Medicaid benefit category.
+Medicaid MCO contractors are responsible for providing a benefit package to members that includes an annual adult well check for members age 18 and over, and prescription drugs.
+STAR+PLUS MCO contractors should refer to the current Texas Medicaid Provider Procedures Manual (TMPPM) and the Texas Medicaid Bulletin postings for a more inclusive listing of limitations and exclusions that apply to each Medicaid benefit category.
 (These documents can be accessed online at: www.tmhp.com (link is external).)

 The services listed in the managed care contracts (for example, UMCC) are subject to modification based on federal and state laws and regulations and program policy updates.